sbweins/l3-v2-build-podcast-generator/readme.md

 ### Documentation

-- [Technical Specification Document](./spec.md) - understand the technical requirements and constraints
+- [Technical Specification Document](./spec.md) - understand the technical requirements and constraints.

 - [Learnings and Takeaways](learnings.md) - understand what you will gain by working on this project.

 - [Session Breakdown](session.md) - understand how to plan your time to complete the project.
 Use it as a guide to steer you in the right direction.

-- [Prompting Guide](example-prompts.md) - understand how to use prompts to help you learn concepts and implement your project
+- [Prompting Guide](example-prompts.md) - understand how to use prompts to help you learn concepts and implement your project.

 - [Tier Options](tier.md) - understand the tiers of complexity you can choose to implement.